-what stable. caring relationships are and the kinds different there may be.
-Focussing on Catholic teaching, children will also know and understand about the conception of a child within Marriage.
+what stable. caring relationships are and the different kinds there may be.
+Focussing on Catholic teaching, children will also know and understand the about conception of a child within Marriage.

 LI: To develop a secure understanding that stable and caring relationships, which may be of different types, are at the heart of happy families.